Skip to main content

-Delmer Dahnke
+Delmer Dale Dahnke

-Obituary of Delmer Dale Dahnke
+Delmer Dale Dahnke Obituary

 Delmer Dale Dahnke was born to Elmer and Mamie (Goering) Dahnke on August 16, 1931, near Hartley, IA, in the same farmhouse where he lived until his passing.
 His youth was spent helping on the family farm and developing his love of music.
 He often told the story of singing the song “Little Brown Jug” for school at age five and his teacher, being impressed with his voice, took him around the school and then to sing for others in the community.
 He started playing accordion as a teenager and had his first job as a musician at age 15 at Barb’s Diamond Club in Everly, IA.
 His talent earned him a spot on Stairway to the Stars but family circumstances prevented him from following that path.